781flyingdutchman/background_downloader/MIGRATION.md

 * Callbacks _can_ be registered, just like with Flutter Downloader, but prefer using `FileDownloader().updates.listen` and listen to updates in a more Flutter-like way
 * You can `enqueue` a task, like with Flutter Downloader, but you can also call `result = await FileDownloader().download(task)` and wait for a download to complete with a result
 * Notifications work very differently.
 You have to configure notifications (for all tasks, a group, or one specific task) before calling `enqueue` or `download`
 * By default, there is no database where task status is maintained, as you get status updates along the way.
 If you do want to track tasks, call `trackTasks`, and use the `database` field to query the database.
-There are different options for the backing database, and migration from the Flutter Downloader database is partially supported (see below)
+There are different options for the backing database, and migration from the Flutter Downloader database is partially supported, see [below](#sqlite-persistent-storage).

 ## Migration of the persistent storage used in background_downloader